There's a 3-minute video walkthrough of the same incident at the top of the article if you'd rather watch than read.

 2026/04/07 08:15:42 Simulated startup crash (CRASH_ON_START=true)

-An environment variable (CRASH_ON_START=true) was set in the latest deployment.
-The worker crashes immediately on startup, before it ever connects to Temporal.
-It never registers as a poller.
-From the Temporal side, the task queue is simply empty.
+I had set CRASH_ON_START=true in the latest deployment manifest.
+The worker was crashing immediately on startup, before it could connect to Temporal, so it never registered as a poller.
+From the Temporal side, the task queue was simply empty.

 "Why is my pipeline broken?"

-Annie already has the full picture.
-She has been watching the Kubernetes cluster continuously, tracking pod states, events, restarts, and resource usage.
-She correlates what she sees with the infrastructure graph.
+Annie had been watching the Kubernetes cluster continuously, tracking pod states, events, restarts, and resource usage, and correlating what she saw with the rest of the infrastructure graph.

 Your greeting-worker pods are crashing on startup.
 The container exits immediately with a fatal error related to a misconfigured environment variable.
 Since no healthy workers are running, no one is polling the greeting-queue task queue, so workflows are queuing up and timing out.